 The outgoing mail is picked up when mail is delivered, usually one pickup in the morning and one pickup in the early afternoon.
-The Mail Service will handle small mailings delayed beyond pickup time until 3:30 p.m. if delivered to the mail facility.
+The Mail Services Division will handle small mailings delayed beyond pickup time until 3:30 p.m. if delivered to the mail facility.
 There is no late afternoon pickup.

-The Mail Service will handle departments by stamping, each piece of mail.
-Such marks as " bound printed matter", " "priority mail," " parcel post," "media mail," "library mail," etc., must be applied before mail is picked up.
+The Mail Services Division will apply only applicable postage to each piece of mail.
+Such markings as "bound printed matter," "priority mail," "parcel post," "media mail," "library mail," etc. must be applied before mail is picked up.

 Certified mail, registered mail and return receipts are handled for departments, but the relevant postal sticker, identifying the specific type of mailing must be affixed on the mailing.
-Each mailing must have the recipients name and address, senders return address and the applicable postal form completely filled out and affixed to the mailing.
+Each mailing must have the recipient's name and address, sender's return address and the applicable postal form completely filled out and affixed to the mailing.